Dealing with a deceased person's money and property

 - loan payments and other formal debts

-If the deceased was self-employed or a business partner you will also need to collect together any documents relating to their business.
+If the deceased was self-employed or a business partner you will also need to collect together any documents linked to their business.

 You have one year from the date of the deceased's death to sort out the estate before distributing it.
 After a year, you could become liable to pay interest on any undistributed assets.

-Bear in mind that all bills, debts and taxes have to be settled before you can share out the deceased person's remaining money, property and possessions.
+Bear in mind that all bills, debts and taxes have to be settled before you can share out the deceased person's remaining money, property and belongings.

 Small estates and dealing with immediate debts

-If the deceased person left a small amount of money (usually £10,000 or less) in his or her estate, it may not be necessary to obtain a grant of probate or letters of administration to withdraw money from the deceased's account with a bank or financial institution.
+If the deceased person left a small amount of money (usually £20,000 or less) in his or her estate, it may not be necessary to get a grant of probate or letters of administration to withdraw money from the deceased's account with a bank or financial institution.

 This can be useful if money is needed from the deceased’s estate to pay for immediate expenses such as the funeral, mortgage or house insurance.
 Each bank or financial institution has its own rules on what proof it requires and how much money it will release to the person acting in the estate of the deceased.

-If the deceased person had several bank accounts, each holding only a small amount of money, but in total exceeding £10,000, then it may still be possible to access the money in those accounts without a grant of probate or letters of administration.
-Again, each individual bank or financial institution will decide whether or not to release the money to the person acting in the estate of the deceased.
+If the deceased person had several bank accounts, each holding only a small amount of money, but in total exceeding £20,000, then it may still be possible to access the money in those accounts without a grant of probate or letters of administration.
+Again, each individual bank or financial institution will decide to release the money or not release it to the person acting in the estate of the deceased.

 If a bank or financial institution does not require a grant, it may ask the person acting in the estate of the deceased to sign an indemnity.
 The purpose of this is to protect the bank or financial institution if it later turns out that the money has been paid to the wrong person.